sangster/atmega328p-planter/README.md

   - A cheapo desk lamp, with a "grow" lightbulb
   - 12v/2amp AC adapter
   - 12cm x 12cm x 9cm plastic project box
+  - A plastic container to act as the water resevoir

 ### Custom PCBs